andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/creating-trust-able-unit-tests-in-swift.md

 Another contributor to the trustworthiness of a given unit test is the number of lines of code it has.

-It&#8217;s been said that a 100% guaranteed bug-free line of code is the line of code that was never written in the first place!
+It's been said that a 100% guaranteed bug-free line of code is the line of code that was never written in the first place!

 It makes sense that if we can keep our unit tests short and to the point, there will be a smaller chance for error than if the test body is extremely long.

 Small (**<20ish** lines of code) tests are more-trusted than large tests.

-20 lines of code is sort of arbitrary, but can help alert you to when you might need to re-look at the test and apply DRY (Don&#8217;t Repeat Yourself) principles.
-Large test bodies may be a sign that there&#8217;s a possible opportunity to factor out common, repeated test code.
+20 lines of code is sort of arbitrary, but can help alert you to when you might need to re-look at the test and apply DRY (Don't Repeat Yourself) principles.
+Large test bodies may be a sign that there's a possible opportunity to factor out common, repeated test code.

 Extracting out larger portions of code into smaller named functions may also help with the clarity of your unit test code, leading you to say with greater confidence, &#8220;I trust that this test is correct&#8221;.